notflan/sink/README.md

 To build for debugging, run `make debug`.

 ### Compiler flags
-* `-DREPLACE_STDERR` - Add to `CFLAGS` when building a target to re-route the program's `stderr` stream to the sink as well.
-By default, it is left open.
+* `-DREPLACE_STDERR` - Add to `CFLAGS` when building a target to re-route the child program's `stderr` stream to the sink as well.
+By default, it is passed through as default.
 * `-DNO_SEARCH_PATH` - Add to `CFLAGS` when building to prevent the program looking up its argument in the `PATH` environment variable.
 * `-DNO_ENV` - Add to `CFLAGS` when building to prevent `envp` passthrough to the `execve()`'d program.
 * `-DDEBUG_IGNORE_SPLASH` - Do not print project and version info in debug builds on startup.